Quantitative theory of magnetic interactions in solids: Basic concepts of electronic structure theory

-In the rest of the paper we consider the limit of upper part of the complex plane (Eq.~\eqref{pm}) and the ``$+$ symbol'' will be omitted for brevity for functions of real energies.
+In the rest of the paper we consider the limit of the upper part of the complex plane (Eq.~\eqref{pm}) and the ``$+$ symbol'' will be omitted for brevity for functions of real energies.

-For future use where integrals along the real axis as in Eq.~\eqref{N2} are less convenient and it is preferable to transform such integrals to the complex plane.
-First we note that the DOS can equally well be calculated with the help of $G^{-}(\varepsilon)$, or since $\Re\,G^{+}(\varepsilon)=\Re\,G^{-}(\varepsilon)$ as
+One can recognize that in Eq.~\eqref{N2} the integral is taken along the real axis, which is not always convenient, i.e., it is preferable to transform such integrals to the complex plane.
+We proceed with the realization that the DOS can equally well be calculated with the help of $G^{-}(\varepsilon)$, or since $\Re\,G^{+}(\varepsilon)=\Re\,G^{-}(\varepsilon)$ one can use the expression

 With the latter choice, the number of particles of Eq.~\eqref{N2} can be reformulated as